vmartinetti/ruc-paraguay-etl/README.md

 5. Run `npm run build`
 6. Run `npm start`

-If you followed the steps correctly, you should see the process starting at your scheduled time, and the output should looks like this:
+If you followed the steps correctly, you should see the process starting at your scheduled time, and the output should look like this:
 <br>
-`Downloading zip, and parsing data for ending digit:  0<br>
+`Downloading zip, and parsing data for ending digit:  0`<br>
-`173995 contribuyentes found<br>
+`173995 contribuyentes found`<br>
 `Storing data...`<br><br>
 And, after a little while, you should see:<br>
 `Done with ending digit:  0`

 The process will repeat for all the ending digits (0-9).